-For up-to-date information on the performance tables please see the Department for Education website www.education.gov.uk
+For up-to-date information on the performance tables, including the list of qualifications which count towards the English Baccalaureate, please go to the Department for Education website and search on 'performance tables'.

 Candidates who are awarded grades D to G will have achieved an award at Level 1 of the National Qualifications Framework.
 Candidates who are awarded grades A\ to C will have achieved an award at Level 2 of the National Qualifications Framework.